When will Canva list? Here’s why investors’ patience may pay off in the next 2 years

 Keep watching Canva

 Even if you don’t intend to buy it at IPO, keep an eye on it, because if and when it lists, it could be a sure sign that the IPO market is re-opening again – or perhaps by that point, the market will have exited its long, cold winter already.
-It will also finally be the chance to own shares in it and be part of a major growth story.
+It will also finally be the chance to own shares in the company and be part of a major growth story.

 What are the Best ASX Stocks to invest in right now?

-Check our buy/sell tips on the top ASX stocks
+Check our buy/sell tips

 Recent Posts